reubenharry/haskell-docs/docs/docs/thinkingfunctionally/purity.md

 True
 ```

-1. `x` cannot have type `Bool` - it has to mark in its type the fact that it involves the operation of printing.
+1. `boolean` cannot have type `Bool` - because its definition calls `print`, it has to mark in its type the fact that it involves the operation of printing.

 ## The benefit of purity